Simple 10 Minute Cantaloupe Salad with Mozzarella

 To take it with you to a BBQ, gathering, or cookout, just serve in the Tupperware container or a glass serving bowl.

-I’ll add the honey olive oil dressing just as I sit down to enjoy it, rather than adding it all at once.
+Keep the dressing separate.
+I like to add the honey olive oil dressing just as I sit down to enjoy it, rather than adding it all at once.

 This prevents the salad from being soggy and makes leftovers a breeze.